 Judge Fausto Pocar of the International Criminal Court for the former Yugoslavia spoke to students on Oct.
-20, 2011, as part of the Pacific McGeorge International Jurist Series that brings leading judges from around the world to campus.
+20, 2011, as part of the McGeorge International Jurist Series that brings leading judges from around the world to campus.

 A professor of private and public international law at the Law Faculty of the University of Milan, Pocar lectured on "The Harmonization of Law in Europe; Jurisdiction in Tort and Contract Disputes" to Professor Thom Main's Comparative Legal Systems class and invited guests.
 Judge Pocar discussed the challenges associated with the harmonization of laws within the European Union.
 His remarks focused, in particular, on jurisdiction and choice-of-law mandates for contract and tort cases that arise in transnational contexts.

 "The remarks demonstrated, once again, the breadth of Judge Pocar's experience and expertise.
 Recognized as one of the giants of contemporary public international law, in this lecture he returned to private international law, the discipline where his distinguished career began," Main said.
 "It is a privilege to watch Judge Pocar move seamlessly between and among topics of private international law, European law, human rights law, and international humanitarian law."

 Judge Pocar also taught two International Criminal Law classes earlier in the week with Professor Linda Carter.
 At the end of his week on campus, Pocar was a panelist in the American Society of Comparative Law's Annual Conference, which was held from Oct.
 20-22 at McGeorge.